 Zero Waste Fails

-These last few weeks I’ve been seriously struggling and failing at being zero waste.
+These last few weeks I feel like I've been seriously failing at being zero waste.

-When leaving Japan on my recent trip, it was disheartening when I was running late to the airport, with no plane snacks, and the only ones in the shop were in packaging.
+When leaving Japan on my recent trip, it was disheartening when I was running late to the airport with no plane snacks, while the only ones in the shop were in packaging.

-Sometimes, it really gets me down because I try so hard to be ZW every day, but some days, I have to compromise in order to survive.
+Sometimes, it really gets me down because I try so hard to be zero waste every day, but some days I have to compromise in order to survive.

 I was having a big old ponder about zero waste fails when travelling back from my most recent trip to Cyprus.

-For example, when my client and I had finished running and photographing a 10k we were very hungry and thirsty, the only place we could find that was close was Starbucks, normally this would be fine because I’d have my coffee cup with me but having just ran the race I didn’t.
+For example, when my client and I had finished running and photographing a 10k we were very hungry and thirsty, but the only place we could find that was close was Starbucks.
+Normally this would be fine because I’d have my coffee cup with me but having just ran the race I didn’t.